jrhuerga/mule-flex-rust-policy/README.md

 1. Click on Publish.
 This will take a while.
 When it finishes, click on Implementations and Add Implementation
 1. Enter the name Custom Auth Header Impl
 1. Upload the file flex_custom_policy_auth_header.wasm
-1. Upload the file implementation.yaml
+1. Upload the file implementation.yaml.
+To avoid errors, make sure you keep its EOL characters in Unix format.
 1. Click on Add Implementation